ASUS VM42-S075V Review

-The ASUS VM42-S075V is a good looking compact and portable mini desktop PC with a trendy metal surface that match the living room and office space.
-It features a 4th generation Intel Celeron 2957U (Haswell-R) 1.4GHz processor, 4GB memory and a spacious 500GB serial ATA 7200RPM hard drive to store your files.
-The desktop comes preinstalled with windows 8.1 that is upgradeable to the latest windows 10.
+The ASUS VM42-S075V is a good-looking compact and portable mini desktop PC with a trendy metal surface that matches the living room and office space.
+It features a 4th generation Intel Celeron 2957U (Haswell-R) 1.4GHz processor, 4GB memory, and a spacious 500GB serial ATA 7200RPM hard drive to store your files.
+The desktop comes preinstalled with windows 8.1 that is upgradeable to Windows 10.

 The ASUS VM42-S075V measures 7.48 x 2.21 x 7.48 inches making it one of the smallest desktop PCs available in the market but does not beat the Dell Inspiron I3050-3000BLK which measures 2.1 by 5.2 by 5.2 inches (HWD) in the Small Form Factor PCs category.
 It matches Apple’s Mac Mini (7.7 x 7.7 x 1.4 inches) and Lenovo’s ThinkCentre M83 (7.2 x 7 x 1.35 inches).

 It weighs only 2.6 pounds therefore you can carry it around to connect with your monitor or HDTV, be it in the kitchen, living room, or restroom, and fits almost anywhere due to its small size.
 As such, you don’t have to hide it below the table, as a matter of fact, it is designed to be displayed in the room to add some synthetic value.

 Connectivity is always a strong suit for Asus, and this is no exception.
 The Mini Desktop has two USB 2.0 Ports and four USB 3.0 ports for connecting your PC to other devices and peripherals.
 There is also an HDMI port and a Display port to connect your PC to a display of your choice.